FedCampus/FedCampus-FLplatform/fedml-platform/readme/android-platform/subwork_sichang.md

 - [ ] Make a POC with `flwr`.
     - [ ] Figure out how to use multiple ports with Johnny.
+    - [ ] Save state in DB.
+    - [ ] Check if the models are already downloaded to prevent redownloading.
+    - [ ] Convert to SDK.

 ## Up till now